How to write a physician assistant cover letter?

 - Thank the reader and express interest in discussing the role in more detail.
 End the physician assistant cover letter with a professional sign-off and your full name.

-- Use short and powerful sentences detailing past accomplishments and the outcomes you have achieved.
-Results are what gets attention.
-Be sure to be concise while you articulate your past experience.
+- Use short and impactful sentences elaborating on your accomplishments and its results.
+Results are what grabs the attention.
+Make sure that you are concise while listing your experiences.

 - Don't lose your physician assistant job with the first sentence of your cover letter.
-Both cover letter and resume only get a 15-second glance.
+A mere 15 seconds is spared for your resume and cover letter.
 Therefore, it is crucial to open strong to grab the reader's attention.

 - Do not ever send a generic cover letter.
 Sending a generic cover letter often turns the employers off.

-- Do not begin your patient care assistant cover letter with the overused standard - "I'm applying for the profile X I saw on the website Y." Rather, address the employer's needs and the skills you bring to the job.
+- Do not begin your patient care assistant cover letter with the overdone standard - "I'm applying for the profile X I saw on the website Y." Rather, address how you can benefit the company.

 - Don't apply for a job in any company you are not interested.
-This is a critical time waster.
+It will only waste your time.

 - Do not exceed the limit of one page for your physician assistant cover letter.

 - Don't let the typos and spelling mistakes ruin your chances of getting the job.
-Proofread both your letter and resume before you send it off.
+Proofread your resume and cover letter before sending it.

 - Always send a customized physician cover letter for different organizations you apply to.
 A generic one can be spotted a mile away.